We tend to think of dog training as something that happens in allocated time slots or ‘training sessions’

 3 Race back to me: Improving your dog’s recall

 This is all about sharpening up your recall.
 You’ll need some extra special treats for this.
-Little chunks of roast chicken or beef are ideal.
+Little chunks of roast chicken or beef are brilliant.

 At some point during the day or evening, when your dog is not doing anything in particular, say his recall word (come or here for example) The second he looks at you, throw him a special treat.
 Make it a lovely surprise for him.